 At this point, the parking attendants turned up, saw what was going on & left!

 Within minutes, there was a police helicopter overhead.
-The Frenchman seemed to realise he was not getting past me without getting arrested, so he turned his car around & drove to the back of the queue!
+Mr Queue-Pusher seemed to realise he was not getting past me without getting arrested, so he turned his car around & drove to the back of the queue!

-I stayed stood there until hubby was almost out of sight, and as I set off walking down the road to our car, every vehicle I passed tooted me or cheered.
+I stayed stood there until hubby was almost out of sight.
+Then as I set off walking down the road to our car, every vehicle I passed tooted me or cheered.

-I have to say, it felt bloody good to have stood up to the Frenchman, and I’d do it again… Without hesitation!
+I have to say, it felt bloody good to have stood up to Mr Queue-Pusher, and I’d do it again… Without hesitation!
 I’m not sure a one woman protest is everyone’s idea of fun.
 I’d definitely recommend it if you like confronting queue jumpers*